fourMs/MGT-python/README.md

 ## Installation

-### Windows, macOS and Linux
+### Windows, OSX and Linux

-Standard installation via pip: paste and execute the following code in the Terminal (macOS, Linux) or the PowerShell (Windows):
+The standard installation via pip: paste and execute the following code in the Terminal (OSX, Linux) or the PowerShell (Windows):

 `pip install musicalgestures`

+MGT is developed in Python 3 and relies on FFmpeg and OpenCV.
+See [the wiki](https://github.com/fourMs/MGT-python/wiki#installation) for more details on the installation process.

 ## Usage